Xiaobei-QuQ/ui-screenshot-to-prompt/README.md

 # ui-screenshot-to-prompt

+> This is an improved version of [s-smits/ui-screenshot-to-prompt](https://github.com/s-smits/ui-screenshot-to-prompt).
+The main enhancement is replacing the original computer vision-based component detection with LLM (GPT-4V) for more intelligent detection, providing more accurate UI component recognition and analysis capabilities.

 ui-screenshot-to-prompt is an AI-powered tool that analyzes UI images to generate detailed prompts for AI coders.
-It uses computer vision and natural language processing to break down UI components, analyze design patterns, and create comprehensive descriptions for reproducing the design.
+It uses OpenAI's Vision API to break down UI components, analyze design patterns, and create comprehensive descriptions for reproducing the design.
 Very useful for Bolt.new, v0 and other upcoming SaaS.

+## Key Improvements from Original Project

+- Replaced the original computer vision-based component detection method
+- Implemented GPT-4V for smarter component recognition and analysis
+- Rewrote the frontend using modern React tech stack
+- Enhanced prompt engineering for more accurate component descriptions

 ## Demo
 https://github.com/user-attachments/assets/79c2722e-942d-4f0c-84bd-11066b63f4c5

 ## Features

-- Smart image splitting and component detection
+- Smart image analysis and component detection using LLM
-- OCR for text extraction
 - UI element classification (buttons, text fields, checkboxes, etc.)
 - Individual component analysis
 - Overall design pattern analysis
-- Gradio web interface for easy usage
+- Modern React web interface for easy usage

 ## Detailed Usage Guide

-### Splitting Modes
+### Analysis Modes

-The tool offers two splitting modes for analyzing UI images:
+The tool uses LLM-based analysis for UI images:

-1. **Easy Mode**
+1. **Component Detection**
-- Grid-based splitting of the image
-- Automatically determines optimal grid size based on image dimensions and aspect ratio (max 3x3)
-- Creates detailed spatial annotations that describe component placement and hierarchy within the interface layout

-2. **Advanced Mode** (Experimental)
-- Smart component detection using computer vision techniques
+- Smart component detection using OpenAI Vision API
 - Identifies UI elements like buttons, text fields, and checkboxes
 - Includes visualization of detected components
 - Uses configurable minimum dimensions for component detection
-- Note: This mode is still experimental and may need improvements for optimal results

 ### Component Analysis